KKDIK Individual Interim (Provisional) Registration Guide: Who Needs It and Which Path to Follow?

-Under Turkey REACH, individual interim registration is often misunderstood.
+Under Turkey REACH, individual interim (provisional) registration is often misunderstood.
 Some teams see it as mandatory only when there is no lead; others think it becomes irrelevant once a lead is appointed.
 In practice, the decision is scenario-based.

 A robust strategy combines your legal role (Turkish legal entity vs. Only Representative), tonnage reality, current KKS status, SEA consistency, and pre-MBDF maturity.
 This guide is designed to support that decision with operational clarity.

-KKDIK individual interim registration decision flow (Flowchart)
+KKDIK individual interim (provisional) registration decision flow (Flowchart)

-1) What is KKDIK individual interim registration?
+1) What is KKDIK individual interim (provisional) registration?

 It is a registration pathway in KKS (Kimyasal Kayit Sistemi) that allows a company to maintain progress independently from lead-file timing.
 Its value is risk control: you reduce the chance of waiting-driven delays.